dprojects/Woodworking/Docs/README.md

 **Options:**

 * **menu selection** allows you to browse defined views and your own created ones.
+  * `custom` this entry is starting point and do nothing, to allows you to create your custom view.
   * `restore` this view is created the first time you run this tool in an active document.
 This tool will create a spreadsheet named `magicView - restore view` with the object placement data.
 This will allow you to return to these settings.
   * `explode` moves all objects relative to the center of the entire model by the distance of the previous object.
   * `along X` aligns all objects along the X coordinate axis.